visuelledata/AppReports/README.md

 This repository contains the following items of note:

 -   Customized report generated using R markdown.
--   Script to generate the Rmd file and email it to myself.
+-   Script to generate an HTML file and email it to myself.

 ### How it works: